Baby not taking the breast?

 They might be:

-• slightly in pain when held in a certain way due to recent immunisations
+in pain when held in a certain way, such as when they've had their immunisations

-• not hungry because of too many bottles or solid food.
+not hungry because of other food or drinks.

 Sometimes baby refuses because of the milk flow or amount